ftdgomez/bellaesthetic-site/treatments/EN/body/esthetic-cavitation.md

 ---
-title: ESTHETIC CAVITATION
+title: Esthetic cavitation
 url: esthetic-cavitation
 picture: cavitacion.jpg
 bg: body
 ---

-# ESTHETIC CAVITATION:
+# Esthetic cavitation:

 Indications for the cavitation procedure.
 Using the procedure of cavitation one may noticeable decrease the body fat in the following problem areas:

 ## Benefits:

 - Non-surgical method of liposuction
 - No of rehabilitation period
 - See the result immediately after the procedure
 - High efficiency and saving the result for many years
 - Does not require the use of medicines

 ## Targeted Areas

 - The waist and abdomen
 - Buttocks
 - Hips zone